Skip to Content

 Phil is a 1989 Massey graduate.
 He has been a small animal clinician with Franklin Vets in Auckland since late 1995 and became a director of the practice in 2003 managing the Papakura and Beachlands clinics.
 Phil has become actively involved in the Auckland Airport Ministry for Primary Industries Detector Dog program, for which Franklin Vets began providing veterinary care in 2004.
 Outside the practice he is kept busy with two sons, cycling and the occasional triathlon.

-Janelle Wierenga is a Senior Lecturer at the Institute of Veterinary, Animal and Biomedical Sciences at Massey University, joining in late 2013.
+Janelle Wierenga is a Senior Lecturer at the School of Veterinary Science at Massey University, joining in late 2013.
 Dr. Wierenga teaches veterinary and veterinary technician students, works as the small animal criticalist in the veterinary teaching hospital and pursues research in infectious disease epidemiology and One Health.
 She received her BS from Calvin College and a DVM from Michigan State University in 2003.
 Post-doctorate training included a rotating internship at the University of Illinois followed by a residency in Small Animal Emergency and Critical Care at UC Davis and subsequent board certification in 2008.
 After practicing at a private referral and emergency practice for 4-5 years, she returned to academia and completed an MPH from the University of Washington, USA.